SIESTA-eu/DatLeak/README.md

   \end{matrix}
 \right.
 ```
+## Test
+To be Added

 ## HTML Report
-To ensure transparency and verification, and allow for visual inspection of the results, an optional HTML report is generated alongside the leakage analysis.
-This report provides:
+To ensure transparency and verification, and allow for visual inspection of the results, an optional HTML report can be generated alongside the leakage analysis.
+The report provides:

-- A side-by-side visual snapshot of the original and scrambled data slices.
+- A side-by-side visual snapshot of the original and scrambled data of different dimensions.
+    - In case of MEG/EEG files, the plots will be Power Spectral Density (PSD)
 - A summary table displaying the computed values for:
-    - Pearson correlation: min, max, mean along [x, y, z] dim
+    - Pearson correlation: min, max, mean along [x, y, z] dimension
-    - SSIM: min, max, mean along [x, y, z] dim
+    - SSIM: min, max, mean along [x, y, z] dimension
-- Plots visualizing the distribution of correlation values, helping identify any unexpected alignment or leakage patterns.
+- Plots visualizing the distribution of correlation values, helping to identify any unexpected alignment or leakage patterns.
-    - Total distribution plot
+    - Total distribution plots of correlations
-    - Threshold distribution plot: Threshold is set between 0.5 - 0.999
+    - Distribution plots of maximum values of potential leakage.
+    - Identical voxels plot
+    - Correlation distribution along time dimension.
+If applicable to time